zoercai/zoercai.github.io/_posts/2014-11-17-choosing-software-engineering.md

 Well, here’s an actual answer. (of course I can’t guarantee this is the most correct answer, as I haven’t studied computer science, but after hearing the lecturers and fellow classmates and seniors answer this question time and time again, I think I have at least a rough idea.)
 So here it goes:

 The difference between computer science and software engineering is the same difference between science and engineering, or between biology and medicine, or between music theory and music performance.
-Science is about the theory and the study, and engineering is about making it happen, building the software that out there in the real world.
+Science is about the theory and the study, and engineering is about making it happen, building the software that's out there in the real world.
 Of course, many computer scientists are building software and coding too - most likely because there are a lot more jobs for building software - but the focus of the computer science degree is less practical than theoretical.

 ###What kind of opportunities are available for software engineers in terms of internships and part-time work (aka, how easily can I get those 800 hours of [practical work experience](http://www.engineering.auckland.ac.nz/en/for/currentstudents/currentundergraduates/cu-academic-information/cu-practical-work.html) off my back), and what are the graduate/future career opportunities?